Willie Darden: Death row, appeals, and execution

 During Darden's time on death row, hundreds of people worldwide protested his death sentence, including Pope John Paul II, Soviet dissident Andrei Sakharov, the human rights organization Amnesty International (who started a petition that gathered 10,000 signatures from people in the Netherlands who were opposed to Darden's execution), and the Reverend Jesse Jackson, who called Darden's death sentence "another example that injustice is still alive and well and that equal opportunity is still denied black Americans even in death."
 In addition, Margot Kidder and Peter Gabriel advocated for a commutation of Darden's sentence; newly elected Florida governor Bob Martinez, who ended up signing Darden's final death warrant, received over 1,600 phone calls on Darden's behalf.
 Two months before his execution, Darden appeared on an episode of 20/20 on ABC and an episode of West 57th on CBS.

 In 1979, Florida governor Bob Graham signed Darden's first death warrant.
 Darden had his first execution date set for Wednesday, May23, 1979, on the same day as fellow death row inmate John Spenkelink.
 The execution was planned to be a double execution, and he and Spenkelink would have been the first inmates in the United States since 1967 to have been put to death without forgoing all appeals and volunteering for execution.
 However, at the time that the warrant was signed, Darden still had multiple appeals pending.
 As a result, 14hours before Darden was scheduled to be executed on May23, he received a federal stay of execution.
 Spenkelink would go on to be executed two days later, on May25, 1979.

 At the time of his execution, Darden had been on death row for 14years, longer than any other condemned inmate in the United States at the time.
 He had also lived through six separate death warrants, including the one that scheduled his execution for May23, 1979.
 Another death warrant scheduled Darden's execution for September2, 1985, and even though the U.S. Supreme Court rejected his request for a stay of execution that evening, they later agreed to grant Darden a petition for writ of certiorari six hours before he was scheduled to be electrocuted.
 Overall, six times, Darden received stays of execution prior to the scheduled execution.
 However, Governor Martinez signed Darden's seventh death warrant in early 1988.
 This warrant would eventually lead to Darden's execution.

 Willie Darden was executed in Florida's electric chair on March 15, 1988.
-He was pronounced dead at 7:12a.m.
+He was strapped to the execution chair at 7:07 AM and pronounced dead at 7:12a.m.
 Following his execution, the victim's widow told the Associated Press, "I think [the execution was] long overdue.
 He did it to himself.
 I'm just thinking right now I want some peace of mind.
 It's been a long time and I'm glad it's finally over."